Strong and weak divergence in finite time of Euler's method for stochastic differential equations with non-globally Lipschitz continuous coefficients: Main result and examples

+Roughly speaking, the theorem asserts that in the presence of noise there exists a sequence of events of at least exponentially small probability on which the Euler approximations grow at least double-exponentially fast.
+Consequently as being {\bf double-exponentially large} over-compensates that the events have at least {\bf exponentially small} probability, the $L^1$-norm of the Euler approximations $Y_N^N$ are unbounded in $N\in\mathbb{N}$.
+The proof of the double exponential growth of the Euler approximations is based on elementary calculations.
+For details the reader is referred to Section~\ref{sec:proofs} where the proof of Theorem~\ref{thm:euler} can be found.

-where $ Y^N_k $, $k=0,1,\dots,N$, $N \in \mathbb{N}$, is defined in equation \eqref{corexpeuler}. \end{thm} Condition~\eqref{eq:maxmin_condition} should be read as follows.
-Either the drift function or the diffusion function grows in a higher order than linearly and the remaining function grows slower than that.
+Condition~\eqref{eq:maxmin_condition} should be read as follows.
+Either the drift function grows in a higher polynomial order than linearly and the diffusion function function grows slower than that or the diffusion function grows in a higher polynomial order than linearly and the drift function grows slower than that.
 More formally it suffices to show that either

 for all $|x|\geq C$ or